okuramasafumi/alba/README.md

 Alba is a JSON serializer for Ruby, JRuby, and TruffleRuby.

+## IMPORTANT NOTICE

+Both version `3.0.0` and `2.4.2` contain important bug fix.
+However, version `3.0.0` has some bugs (see https://github.com/okuramasafumi/alba/issues/342).
+Until they get fixed, it's highly recommended to upgrade to version `2.4.2`.
+Dependabot and similar tools might create an automated Pull Request to upgrade to `3.0.0`, so it might be required to upgrade to `2.4.2` manually.
+Sorry for the inconvenience.

 ## TL;DR

 Alba allows you to do something like below.